bokkypoobah/Demodex/README.md

 ##### Setup Token Contract

 Go to the Token Contracts tab.
-Click on [+] to add a new token contract.
+Click on [+] to add a new token contract

 <kbd><img src="images/TokenContracts_1_20240926.png" width="600"/></kbd>